aharita/engineer-to-leader/docs/manager-to-director/module-4/index.md

 *Combating the "Desperation Hire".*

 When a team is overworked, they will hire *anyone* with a pulse.
+"We just need a body" is the most dangerous phrase in hiring.
+A body with a pulse can still destroy your team.
 You must install a mechanism to stop this.
 The "Bar Raiser" is an interviewer from *another* team with veto power.

 **Real-world scenarios:**